objektwerks/laminar.plotly/README.md

 Laminar Plotly
 --------------
->Laminar-Plotly app using Scala Js and Scala 3.
+>Laminar-Plotly app using ScalaJs and Scala 3.